Parent page: Altium NEXUS Server

 Backup/Restore of Server Data

-Backup and restoration of your server data is performed from the command line, in automated fashion, using the dedicated Backup & Restore Tool.
+Backup and restoration of your NEXUS Server data is performed from the command line, in automated fashion, using the dedicated Backup & Restore Tool.
 This tool - avbackup.exe - can be found in the folder

 \Program Files (x86)\Altium\Altium NEXUS Server\Tools\BackupTool\ (for a default installation of the Altium NEXUS Server).